MeasureAuthoringTool/QDM-QICore-Conversion/patient-conversion/conversion_Issues.md

 ---

-Where patient id: 5d65454e1c76ba7ea32d98f2 it has the OBSERV properties in expectedValues maped as int and int array
+Where patient id: 5d65454e1c76ba7ea32d98f2 it has the OBSERV properties in expectedValues mapped as int and int array

 ```javascript
   "expectedValues": [